Samsung/meminsight/README.md

     ./bin/meminsight inspect /tmp/app

+(For online instrumentation, pass the path to the original node.js app or the output path passed to the `meminsight proxy` command.)
 Then, open `http://localhost:9000` in your browser to view the GUI.

 ### Issue Table View